jeriko/app_drone/README.md

 - [auth] EasyRoles, to add roles to your User models
 - [model] Migrant, for easier schema management
 - [model] Squeel, improving on ActiveRelation
+- [model] RankedModel, for sorting and ranking objects
 - [ui] Chosen select, by harvestHQ
 - [ui] Bootstrap, by Twitter
 - [ui] Gritter, for jQuery growl-like notifications